CYHooo/GIS_Predict/README.md

 # Building-Road-AI-Detecting
-This is a project for detecting building &amp; road with mask-rcnn &amp; unet model
+This is a project for detecting building &amp; road with mask-rcnn &amp; unet model.

+For calculating geojson coordinate, need input ".tif" file with correct "crs" value.

 # Usage
 Run main_code.py, and result will be created to path: